Javier-varez/buildsystem/README.md

 include $(BUILD_STATIC_LIB)
 ```

 `LOCAL_EXPORTED_DIRS` is used to define the exported headers for the library.
 These are the ones that will get included when building binaries that link against this library.
-More than one origin can be specified, but no two files with the same name shall be found.
+More than one path can be specified.
+All exported directories are included in the targets that link against this library.

-### Known limitations
+### Compiler profiles

-Currently the main limitation is:
+ATE Build System supports custom compiler profiles.
+These are complex predefined compiler configurations that can be applied for each target.
+Currently it supports:

-  * Libraries cannot be automatically linked and included by other libraries.
-This means that the `LOCAL_STATIC_LIBS` and `LOCAL_SHARED_LIBS` variables are only used when building binaries.
+  * `arm_clang`: Uses `clang` with the `arm-none-eabi` triplet.
+In addition, it uses the sysroot from the `arm-none-eabi-gcc` toolchain, which is automatically detected from the `arm-none-eabi-gcc` binary present in your PATH environment variable.
+Links against `libc_nano` and `libstdc++_nano`.
+Uses the `-nostdlib` linker flag.